Oberkochen: Coat of arms

 The blazon of the coat of arms spells: "In blue three (2:1) golden roses."
 (German: "In Blau drei (2:1) goldene Rosen.")

-The coat of arms was introduced in 1968 and is based on the one of the "Görig von Kochen" from 1404.
+The coat of arms was introduced in 1968 and is based on that of the "Görig von Kochen" from 1404.
 He owned several pieces of land in Oberkochen.
 The colours were chosen without historic meaning.

 Infrastructure

 Transport

 Oberkochen can be reached by using the Bundesstraße 19 ("B 19"), which runs along the Kocher-Brenz-Valley from north to south.
 Oberkochen has two junctions to the Bundesstraße, Oberkochen-North ("Oberkochen-Nord") and Oberkochen-South ("Oberkochen-Süd").
 The nearest Autobahn is the Bundesautobahn 7 with the Aalen-Oberkochen-junction, which is reached via the B19 and L1084 after an 11 km drive from Oberkochen.

 Oberkochen has no traffic lights.
 The traffic is mainly reglemented by the priority to the right rule, roundabouts and crosswalks.